Angolan War of Independence: End of the conflict

 All three parties soon had forces greater in number than the Portuguese, endangering the colonial power's ability to keep the peace.
 Factional fighting renewed, reaching new heights as foreign supplies of arms increased.
 In February the Cuban government warned the Eastern Bloc that the Alvor Agreement would not succeed.
 By spring the African National Congress and the South West Africa People's Organization (SWAPO) were echoing Cuba's warning.
 Leaders of the Organization of African Unity organized a peace conference moderated by Kenyan President Jomo Kenyatta with the three leaders in Nakuru, Kenya in June.
 The Angolan leaders issued the Nakuru Declaration on 21 June, agreeing to abide by the provisions of the Alvor Agreement while acknowledging a mutual lack of trust which led to violence.

-In July fighting again broke out and the MPLA managed to force the FNLA out of Luanda; UNITA voluntarily withdrew from the capital to its stronghold in the south from where it also engaged in the struggle for the country.
+In July, fighting again broke out and the MPLA managed to force the FNLA out of Luanda; UNITA voluntarily withdrew from the capital to its stronghold in the south from where it also engaged in the struggle for the country.
 By August the MPLA had control of 11 of the 15 provincial capitals, including Cabinda and Luanda.
 On 12 August, Portugal began airlifting more than 200,000 white Portuguese Angolans from Luanda to Lisbon, via "Operation Air Bridge".
 South African forces invaded Angola on 23 October 1975, covertly sending 1,500 to 2,000 troops from Namibia into southern Angola.
 FNLA-UNITA-South African forces took five provincial capitals, including Novo Redondo and Benguela in three weeks.
 On 10 November the Portuguese left Angola.
 Cuban-MPLA forces defeated South African-FNLA forces, maintaining control over Luanda.
-On 11 November NATO declared the independence of the People's Republic of Angola.
+On 11 November the MPLA declared the independence of the People's Republic of Angola.
 The FNLA and UNITA responded by proclaiming their own government based in Huambo.
 The South African Army retreated and, with the help of Cuban forces, the MPLA retook most of the south in the beginning of 1976.

 Many analysts have blamed the transitional government in Portugal for the violence that followed the Alvor Agreement, criticizing the lack of concern about internal Angolan security, and the favoritism towards the MPLA.
 High Commissioner Coutinho, one of the seven leaders of the National Salvation Junta, openly gave Portuguese military equipment to MPLA forces.
 Edward Mulcahy, Acting Assistant Secretary of State for African Affairs in the United States State Department, told Tom Killoran, the U.S. Consul General in Angola, to congratulate the PMC rather than the FNLA and UNITA on their own and Coutinho for Portugal's "untiring and protracted efforts" at a peace agreement.
 Secretary of State Henry Kissinger considered any government involving the pro-Soviet, communist MPLA, to be unacceptable and President Gerald Ford oversaw heightened aid to the FNLA.